Restaurants adapting to new dining options during virus outbreak

 Hannah Q Smokehouse on Government St. is offering currently take-out and delivery with Waitr with normal hours.

 Many other businesses have posted their changes on signs outside of their restaurants.
 Others have posted updates on their website, Instagram, or Facebook.
-Some are updating patrons by email, including White Start Market.
+Some are updating patrons by email, including White Star Market.